 Shangri-La’s Le Touessrok Resort & Spa Mauritius With Free Golf

-- 12 nights in a Deluxe Ocean View
+- 12 Nights Half Board in a Coral Deluxe Room

 Play on the unique “golf island” designed by the famous golf champion Bernhard Langer.
 The 18-hole championship golf course, and one of the best in the world, covers the northern half of the Île aux Cerfs.